LOST HORIZON INC.

 Mobilize Sediment Column

-Hydraulic injection from above, air pressure from below, plus thermal cycling and optional vibration temporarily loosen thousands of cubic feet of overlying sediments.
+Hydraulic injection from above, air pressure from below, plus thermal cycling, optional vibration, and electrokinetic treatment (DC electric field) temporarily loosen thousands of cubic feet of overlying sediments.
+Electrokinetics preferentially pulls conductive metals like gold and platinum group minerals toward collection points.
 Water-saturated unconsolidated material becomes fluidized.

 4